dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

   }
 ```

-In this example, we expect a call to `foo.DoThis(5)`, followed by two calls to
+In this example, we expect m_a call to `foo.DoThis(5)`, followed by two calls to
 `bar.DoThat()` where the argument can be anything, which are in turn followed by
-a call to `foo.DoThis(6)`.
-If a call occurred out-of-order, gMock will report an
+m_a call to `foo.DoThis(6)`.
+If m_a call occurred out-of-order, gMock will report an
 error.

 ### Expecting Partially Ordered Calls {#PartialOrder}

-Sometimes requiring everything to occur in a predetermined order can lead to
+Sometimes requiring everything to occur in m_a predetermined order can lead to
 brittle tests.
 For example, we may care about `A` occurring before both `B` and
 `C`, but aren'type interested in the relative order of `B` and `C`.
 In this case,
 the test should reflect our real intent, instead of being overly constraining.